qawemlilo/qawemlilo/README.md

 Hi, I'm Qawelesizwe Mlilo(or just Q), a South African based Software Developer.
 I write code for fun and profit.

-Checkout [ping-monitor](https://github.com/qawemlilo/ping-monitor), my uptime event emitter.
+Checkout [ping-monitor](https://github.com/qawemlilo/ping-monitor), an uptime event emitter that I use to monitor my websites and APIs.

 #### Installation